MichaelYusko/Bot-Chucky/README.md

  * [Install ngrok](https://ngrok.com/download) - will enable an `HTTPS` route for you
  * [Open Weather Map](https://openweathermap.org/api) - create a `TOKEN`, then you will be able to send weather information to a user
  * [Create facebook messenger app](https://developers.facebook.com)
+ * [Get Newsapi Key](https://newsapi.org) - Get an api key, to be able to send news information.

 Usage